-If you’re thinking of having your baby in your own home, you’ll want to get prepped in advance.
-Here’s a checklist of the essential equipment you’ll need…
+If you’re thinking of having your baby in your own home, you’ll want to prepare in advance.
+Here’s a list of the equipment you’ll need…

 In some areas, a midwife will bring a homebirth kit round to your home near to the end of your pregnancy.
-It will include things like:
+It could include things like:

 - absorbent pads

 - pain relief in the form of a canister of Entonox (gas and air)

 - a birth pool (check this is available in your area)